TULiberalArts/Global-Studies/pages/undergradaute.md

 sidebar: sidebars/undergraduate.html
 ---
-The College of Liberal Arts’ [bachelors of arts](#ba-in-global-studies) in Global Studies degree lets you specialize in one of three tracks: global security, global economy or global cultures.
+The College of Liberal Arts’ [bachelors of arts](#bachelor-of-arts-in-global-studies) in Global Studies degree lets you specialize in one of three tracks: global security, global economy or global cultures.
 The tracks allow students to identify a specialized program of study that draws from a structured set of requirements and electives, culminating in a research-based and writing-intensive capstone seminar.
 Undergraduate students can also [minor](#minor-in-global-studies) in global studies in all schools and colleges at Temple University.

 ## Bachelor of Arts in Global Studies
 We offer a BA in Global Studies with specialization in one of three tracks: **global security**, **global economy** or **global cultures**.
 The tracks allow students to identify a specialized program of study that draws from a structured set of requirements and electives, culminating in a research-based and writing-intensive capstone seminar.

-Learn More About the [BA in Global Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/global-studies/ba-global-studies/)
+Learn More about the [BA in Global Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/global-studies/ba-global-studies/)

 ## Minor in Global Studies
-Students may also take Global Studies as a minor available to undergraduate students in all schools and colleges at Temple.
-This includes the four foundation courses, together with three courses selected from one of the three thematic tracks.
+Students in any Temple school or college may also minor in Global Studies.
+The minor includes four foundation courses and three courses selected from one of the three thematic tracks.
 There is no foreign language or regional enrichment requirement for the minor.

-Learn More about the Minor in [Global Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/global-studies/minor-global-studies/)
+Learn More about the [Minor in Global Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/global-studies/minor-global-studies/)

 ## Coursework
-All Global Studies majors begin with a combination of four introductory courses, as a gateway to the major:
+All Global Studies majors begin the program with four introductory courses as a gateway to the major:

 - Global Studies 2096: [Introduction to Global Studies](http://bulletin.temple.edu/search/?search=GBST+2096 "Introduction to Global Studies") (WI)
 - Political Science 1301: [International Politics](http://bulletin.temple.edu/search/?search=POLS+1301 "International Politics")
 - Economics 1101: [Macroeconomic Principles](http://bulletin.temple.edu/search/?search=ECON+1101 "Macroeconomic Principles")
 - History 2819: [Global Connections](http://bulletin.temple.edu/search/?search=HIST+2819 "Global Connections")

 From here, you can select one of the three thematic tracks to become the focus of your major.
-Students also complete at least two years of foreign language instruction, as well as a Regional Enrichment program — an approved study abroad program or coursework focusing on a region of interest.
+Students also complete at least two years of foreign language instruction and a Regional Enrichment program—an approved study abroad program or coursework focusing on a region of interest.

 A writing-intensive senior capstone research seminar brings it all together, with a research paper of your choice on a topic relevant to your chosen thematic track.